apache/commons-logging/README.txt

   using Maven 2/3.
 For instructions on downloading and installing Maven see http://maven.apache.org/.

-  To build execute the command 'mvn package verify'.
+  To build execute the command './mvnw package verify'.
   The jar file will be built in the target directory.

   Note: the unit tests are executed during the verify phase and require that